 Panoro Minerals has commenced the prefeasibility related works for the Cotabambas Project.
 The Company is currently reviewing proposals from consultants for engineering and permitting works for the many components of the project.
 The drilling program commenced in 2022 and completed in July 2023.
-An updated Mineral Resource Estimate incorporating the completed drilling is expected for September 2023.
+An updated Mineral Resource Estimate incorporating the completed drilling was announced in January 2024.
+The Company is currently completing internal analyses of potential changes to the project resulting from the newly announced Mineral Resource Estimate.

 The political environment in Peru was turbulent during Q4 2022 and Q1 2023.
 A number of changes to the cabinet together with the impeachment of the President had made it difficult for the government to advance a focused and disciplined agenda.
 The lack of such agenda by the government, together with high commodity prices, had turned the attention of local and regional entities towards the mining sector in Peru, seeking increased benefits from the development of mining projects.
 This social/political environment has prevailed periodically in Peru over the past three decades.
 In 2023, the new President and cabinet has focused on addressing the social issues identified during the protests in the area of Puno through large publicly funded infrastructure works.
-This approach, together with tighter controls on special interest groups infiltrating from the border area with Bolivia have significantly reduced the or curtailed the protests.
+This approach, together with tighter controls on special interest groups infiltrating from the border area with Bolivia have significantly reduced or curtailed the protests.
 The mining access corridor in the south of the country, which often serves as a focal point for protests, has been fully reopened and mine operators in the region report no disruptions to normal operations.
+The political and social stability in the country, and specifically in the mining corridor in the vicinity of the Cotabambas Project, has improved considerably since Q1 2023.